elabftw/elabdoc/doc/install.rst

 Strongly recommended dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * `curl <https://curl.haxx.se/>`_, to get files from command line (very likely already installed)
 * `docker compose plugin <https://docs.docker.com/compose/install/>`_, the tool to orchestrate containers, required by `elabctl`.
 It can be installed with the `docker-compose-plugin` package.
+You might need to enable Docker repositories to get this plugin.
+Make sure to **NOT** use the old `docker-compose` package/tool but to use the actual `compose plugin` of Docker, which might or might not come with Docker depending on your distribution/method of installation.
 * `dialog <https://en.wikipedia.org/wiki/Dialog_(software)>`_, required by `elabctl install`
 * `borgbackup <https://borgbackup.readthedocs.io/en/stable/>`_, a backup tool required by `elabctl backup`.
 Not required during installation.